mr-pennyworth/alfred-better-dictionaries/README.md

 ### Setup
-After importing the workflow,
+After importing the workflow, type `.setup-better-dictionaries` into Alfred.
-first type `.setup-better-dictionaries` into Alfred and follow the instructions for granting permissions.

 ### Importing a Dictionary